panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ## 4. Interactive logs

-How the console styles the logs depends on the host implementation.
+Log styling depends on the host's console implementation.
 Browsers like Chrome and Firefox offer interactive logs of objects and arrays, while Node console outputs logs as text.

 Let's see how Chrome logs the plain objects, arrays and DOM trees.
 You can interact with these elements by expanding and collapsing.